willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 ## 4. First Class Collections

-Any class that contains a collection should contain no other member variables.
+**Any class that contains a collection should contain no other member variables**.
 If you have a set of elements and want to manipulate them, create a class that is dedicated for this set.

-Each collection gets wrapped in its own class, so now behaviors related to the collection have a home (e.g. filter methods, applying a rule to each element).
+Each collection gets wrapped in its own class, so now **behaviors related to the collection have a home** (e.g. filter methods, applying a rule to each element).

 ## 5. One Dot Per Line